TingchunPan/calculator/README.md

 # calculator
-This is assignment 2 creating a simple calculator for the OOP module in MSc Computer Science.
+This is assignment 2 for creating a simple calculator in the OOP module of MSc Computer Science.
 It contain 4 exercises to build this calculator.

 Exercise 1: A Basic Calculator